What is Oilskin?

 - Do not wash exterior with soap or detergents *unless reproofing

-- Reproof your oilskin every 3-10 years (depending on wear)
+- Reproof your oilskin every 3-10 years (or as needed)

 How to Clean an Oilskin

-1. Gently remove dirt using a soft brush or rag.
+- Gently remove dirt using a soft brush or cloth.

 How to Reproof an Oilskin with Wax

-We recommend reproofing your oilskin every 3-10 years (depending on wear) to maintain its waterproof qualities.
-A 400g tin is sufficient to re-oil a full-length coat.
+We recommend reproofing your oilskin every 3-10 years (depending on wear) to maintain its water-resistant qualities.
+A 400g tin is sufficient to reproof a full-length coat.